crsmith01/hw10-note-taker/README.md

 # 11 Express.js: Note Taker

-## Your Task
+## Task

-My assignment was to modify starter code to create an application called Note Taker that could be used to write, save, and delete notes.
+My task was to modify starter code to create an application called Note Taker that could be used to write, save, and delete notes.
 This application uses an Express.js back-end and save and retrieves note data from a JSON file.

 The application’s front-end was already created, so I just needed to build the back-end, connect the two, and then deploy the entire application to Heroku.